 Research on PRP for Hip Osteoarthritis

-Before we begin our look at the research that supports the use of PRP for hip osteoarthritis treatments, I want to explain the variations someone researching or getting this treatment may experience.
+Before look at other research that supports the use of PRP for hip osteoarthritis treatments, I want to explain the variations someone researching or getting this treatment may experience.
 In our opinion, regenerative medicine results are best seen when multiple PRP injections are given.
 In some research and in many doctor’s offices PRP is treated somewhat like a cortisone injection where one quick injection is considered the treatment.
 Your hip osteoarthritis did not occur overnight, it is the result of a slow degenerative process.
-It usually takes time and numerous treatments / injections to rebuild that hip.
+It usually takes time and numerous treatments / injections to rebuild the soft tissue of that hip.

-This is a new study published in the Journal of pain research.(1) It hits upon some good points that describe how PRP works and when PRP may not work.
+This was a recent study published in the Journal of pain research.(2) It hits upon some good points that describe how PRP works and when PRP may not work.

 - Variability in treatment can lead to failure: “Despite great variability in pain outcomes, the application of autologous platelet-rich plasma (PRP) has become increasingly popular in attempts to reduce chronic pain.
 The variability in PRP efficacy raises the question of whether PRP actually has an analgesic capacity, and if so, can that capacity be made consistent and maximized.
 The best explanation for the variability in PRP analgesic efficacy is the failure during PRP preparation and application to take into account variables that can increase or eliminate its analgesic capabilities.
 This suggests that if the variables are reduced and controlled, a PRP preparation and application protocol can be developed leading to PRP inducing reliable, complete, and long-term pain relief.”

 To summarize that, you need to see a doctor or clinician that has developed effective protocols for the PRP treatment you are seeking.
-We have been doing regenerative medicine for over 20 years, we are pretty confident in how we treat patients with PRP.
+We have been doing regenerative medicine for over 20 years.

 “. . . the growth factors in the PRP, or the platelet-rich plasma, obtained from a withdrawal of autologous (from the same patient) blood, concentrating the platelets, represents a safe, economical, easy to prepare and easy to apply source of growth factors.